 Vintage Guitar Appraisal

-These are some of the most common questions I get at True Vintage Guitar.
-Take advantage of my professional appraisal services to get definitive answers, in writing.
+If you're looking to insure a vintage guitar and need a professional guitar appraisal for your insurance company then I can provide that as well.
 I formally appraise all kinds of vintage musical instruments for insurance purposes, estates, and future resale.
-For just $68 per instrument, you can get a fully-researched appraisal of your guitar or amplifier.
+For just $100 per instrument, you can get a fully-researched appraisal of your guitar or amplifier.

 Click the red "Contact Me" button to send pictures and information about your vintage guitar.
 I'm looking forward to checking it out!